A7med23/obsidian-sync/Game dev/How to make a video game - beginner godot tutorial -Brackey's.md

 where the coin is killed the second it's picked up, which causes an issue where teh sound wont have a chance to fully play. a solution is making the object disappear in an animation and the sound play in that animation

 - **you can call function in the animation player**

+the use of that here is to call the queue free function at the end of the animation